efredericks/CloudAppsDev/_posts/7-APIs.md

 Here, you can get a feel for how a RESTful call is constructed.
 The URL is built as you normally would expect for accessing a website, however instead the service is accepting the URL as an instruction sequence for how to parse the request.  *Note, a RESTful call can also accomodate data payloads (e.g., via JSON packets), however we'll just focus on simple commands here*.

 We will assume the protocol (`http`) and domain (`www.somewebsite.com`) are known to you at this point ... they give you a human-readable method for accessing the server that your service is hosted upon.
+The `Path` noted in the figure demonstrate how the API should be handling the request -- in this example `api/v3/jobs` means *something* to the API.
+The last portion of the URI is `datascience` (again, meaning *something* to the API).
+It should be of note that defining the HTTP request is completely up to the API itself.
+In this example, the service most likely is a website route that renders `datascience` specific information to the user.

-NOT DONE HERE!
+A similar example would be querying an embedded system with a temperature sensor to get the current room temperature in your unit of choice.
+For instance, I might have a Raspberry Pi outfitted with an appropriate sensor at `192.168.1.1`.
+I could run a RESTful API, where I can query the device for information simply by accessing `http://192.168.1.1/getTemperature`.
+The HTTP response from the device would simply be the current room temperature.
+I could extend this API as well by adding a unit -- `http://192.168.1.1/getTemperature/Fahrenheit` or `http://192.168.1.1/getTemperature/Celsius`.
+Again, it is up to the API to understand what this route means and how to accept or return data.
+We could access the data via a web browser or via the `curl` command, as you'll see in a forthcoming lab (e.g., `curl http://192.168.1.1/getTemperature`).

 ### But was is an API?